SIELOnline/Acumulus-for-Magento2/siel-acumulus-ma2/user guide.md

 Introduction
 ------------
-This extension has been developed by Buro Rader (http://www.burorader.com/).
+This extension has been developed by [Buro Rader](http://www.burorader.com/).

 It has been tested in a standard installs of recent stable versions of the Magento 2.1 CE software.